-When I founded FP Comms, I knew I wanted a business that contributed to society in a positive way.
-However, I felt that I had two obstacles.
+When I founded FP Comms, I knew I wanted a business that positively contributed to society.
+However, I felt that I had two obstacles:

 - Marketing has a bad reputation

-- Businesses is a world filled with greedy, ruthless people.
+- Business is a world filled with greedy, ruthless people.

 - Fair and equal pay,

 With this in mind, I went in search of models across many sectors to see what I found.
-In the midst of my search, I came across a variety of terminology:
+Amid my search, I came across a variety of terminology:

 - Conscious Capitalism

 Some of these terminologies, sit in the space of formal structures, as in the case of Conscious Capitalism a movement founded by John Mackey of Whole Foods, or B LAB, founded by B Corp.

 However, others are good sounding terms which may catch on.
 I also discovered, and I am gaining a greater understanding of this space and the habits of people that operate in this space.
 So much so, that I can identify many of my clients who I can recognise as being a business wanting to serve or create companies for the greater good.
 However, many of them believe that they have to separate business from the cause.